 Activities such as sorting and classifying rocks encourage children to focus attention on the characteristics of the objects: visual appearance, textures, weight, dimensions, color, relative size, etc. Counting the results is an easy way to add math to make it a STEM activity.

-When doing this activity, children make decisions based on the information that they perceive.
-This decision-making activity helps establish new nerve pathways in the brain.
-These pathways pave the way to higher learning.
+Children make decisions based on the information they perceive when doing this activity.
+This decision-making activity helps establish new nerve pathways in the brain, which can lead to higher learning.

 This post is a part of the 28 Days of STEM Activities for Kids Blog Hop.
-Click on the link to see all of the other amazing hands-on STEM activities for kids!
+Click on the link to see all the other unique hands-on STEM activities for kids!

 I loved this post!
 Not just for the specific ideas on how to sort rocks, but also the broader approach of “Instead of telling your child(ren) how to sort the rocks, ask them if they see any differences in the rocks.”
 Fabulous.
 I referenced this in a post I wrote on sorting / classification as a key science skill – https://inventorsoftomorrow.com/2017/01/20/sorting/ and in my post on our Geology class where we studied earth, earthquakes, and rocks in my kids’ science class: https://inventorsoftomorrow.com/2017/01/30/rock_science_for_kids/